 Demonstrated ability to be an effective leader in a complex and dynamic organization.

-Experience in managing research and grant activity and knowledge of clinical trials, pre- and post- award management.
+Experience in managing research and grant activity and knowledge of human research regulatory requirements and lab safety standards.

 Experience in developing and preparing contracts and proposals.